cc-learningTogether/learning-together_python/README.md

 ## 🧰 Options : Use Docker

-1. Install a VSCode extension: Remote development
+1. Install Docker and VSCode extension: Remote development

 2. Press `><` button which you can find at the left-bottom of the VSCode panel.